Eldadchb/activity-scheduler/README.md

    First of all - I actually enjoyed it!
 I love building things with React, so it was a great opportunity to have some fun 😊

-   The questions afterward got me thinking and researching more about the deployment process and some more DevOps tasks, which I have less experience with (but I'm on it! 🤩)
+   The follow-up questions got me thinking and researching more about the deployment process and some more DevOps tasks, which I have less experience in (but I'm on it! 🤩)

    This challenge made me even more motivated to join the team!
 So, I hope I made it!